-The GoldenPass starts in German-speaking Lucerne and ends in French-speaking Montreux.
+The GoldenPass route can be traveld in both directions.
+It runs between the German-speaking Lucerne in Central Switzerland and the French-speaking Montreux in the Lake Geneva area.
 Towns along the way are Meiringen, Interlaken, Spiez, Zweisimmen and Gstaad.

 Section 1: Lucerne to Interlaken Ost